Information Publication Scheme plan

 - financial information relating to pay and grading structures, procurement procedures, tendering and contracts.

 Our submissions (s 8(4))

-- This will include submissions made by PSR to Parliamentary committees, the Productivity Commissioner, the Australian Law Reform Commission and other agencies.
+- our submissions to parliamentary committees, the Productivity Commissioner, the Australian Law Reform Commission and other agencies.

-In addition, in the IPS section PSR will publish a link to other publications not covered by these headings, including articles, case law and guides.
+In addition, we will publish a link to other publications not covered by these headings, such as articles, case law and guides.

 IPS compliance review

-PSR will ensure that all information is accurate and current at the time of publication.
-PSR will review our IPS on a regular basis in order to maintain an accurate register of information.
+We will ensure that all information is accurate and current at the time of publication.
+We will review our IPS regularly to maintain an accurate register of information.

 PO Box 74